creitve/cartomatic/README.md

     packer build centos6.json
     ```

-    Please wait.
-It takes from 15 to 30 minutes.
-Done.
+    Wait until it is over.
+It normally takes 15 to 30 minutes to finish.

-3. Add the resulting image into Vagrant using following command:
+3. Add the resulting image into Vagrant using the following command:

     ```
     vagrant box add NAME images/IMAGE_NAME.box
     ```

-    In some cases you need to know root-password.
+    In some cases you need to know root password.
 Here it is: `test123!`

 #### Supported platforms